-$1 \ resin \ armchair \ (of \ 2 \ at \ each \ site) = at \ least \ \$800 \ gift \\ (\$500 \ to \ endowment)$
+1 recycled plastic armchair (of 2 at each site) = at least \$800 gift (\$500 to endowment) These chairs will provide a place to sit and watch wildlife at the two Pomeroy Meadows viewing platforms.

-Example of bench plaque (33" wide x 2" high cast aluminum) for 5' manufactured benches In honor of our dear friend, Celia Dominguez Ø A friend to all creatures, great and small.
+Example of bench plaque (33" wide x 2" high cast aluminum) for 5' manufactured benches

 Example of bench plaque (12" wide x 8" high cast aluminum) for 6' custom benches MUTTER'S FIELD dedicated by his loving family to the memory of Jim Mutter, who watched over and treasured these tall pines and mountain views for many years.
 Example of small plaque (7" wide x 3.5" high etched stainless steel)